Vyral/base-template/_posts/2019-08-14-to-refinance-your-home-or-not-to-refinance-your-home.md

 Because rates have been so low for so long, many of you may have already taken the steps to refinance your home.
 If you’re among the homeowners who have yet to refinance, the news only gets better: **Rates have dipped once again.&nbsp;**

-To help you gain a better understanding if you’re unsure why you should do refinance your home, there are three reasons homeowners do this:&nbsp;
+To help you gain a better understanding if you’re unsure why you should refinance, there are three reasons homeowners do this:

 1. **To lower their payments&nbsp;**
 2. **To shorten the life of their loan (e.g., from a 30-year to a 15-year loan)**